federico-carrara/Bayesian-Algorithm-for-Functional-Data-Registration/README.md

-# Bayesian registration of functional data
+# Bayesian methods for Functional Data Registration
 *From the group project for the course of Bayesian Statistics at Polimi*

 Functional data analysis (FDA) is a sophisticated and powerful branch of statistics that is based on representing a series of data as a function (e.g., time series).
 FDA provides many robust methods to compute the uncertainty on the measurements and to perform statistical tests on data.